Confused by the various Nespresso pod sizes and unsure which ones are compatible with your machine?

 Image of two Arondio Nespresso pods.

-If you already have your pods at home and aren’t sure of their size, you can also check the sleeve that came with it.
+If you already have your pods at home and aren’t sure of their size, you can also check the sleeve that came with them.

 You’ll also find additional information on the sleeve, like intensity level and the name of the coffee pod: